HJ23/Raptor/README.md

 ```

 #### API keys for commercial products

 ```
+For better results i highly encourage you to get API keys.
 Raptor uses 4 commercial products for its enumeration.
 But all these services also provides free limited amount of request package with monthly automatic renewal.
 ```
 Check out our guide here :